-The Colorado Court of Appeals issued its opinion in People v.
-Herdman on June 7, 2012.
+The Tenth Circuit Court of Appeals issued its opinion in United States v.
+Medina-Copete on Wednesday, June 3, 2014.